Cyanox62/PlayerXP/README.md

 # PlayerXP

+**I am no longer supporting this project, if you would like to contribute feel free to send a PR.**

 A plugin that adds a leveling system to your server.
 Users start at level 1, and gain experience through doing tasks such as escaping as a classd or scientist, winning the round, killing an SCP, etc.

 Click [here](https://github.com/Cyanox62/PlayerXP/wiki/XP-Config-Settings) for a full list of config settings/rates of xp.